 Faculty Ambassadors will develop a community of practice to promote translation of faculty research and will become a direct resource to their colleagues as a trusted source to navigate understanding translational activities related to intellectual property development.
 ICO intends to provide guidance and training to these faculty scientists by providing them with an understanding of how basic science and technology is assessed and developed into commercial products and innovations.
-The FIA Program will promote an understanding of innovation and commercialization and will be comprised of four facets:
+This will be accomplished by providing workshop intensives on topics directly related to intellectual property assessment, development, management, evaluation, and commercialization.
+The FIA Program is conceived as a 1-year program with continued faculty alumni engagement for shared learning and continuing education.

 This program will be launched through a series of intensive workshops.
 The workshops will be co-taught by a team consisting of ICO staff and guest lecturers (or technical expert such as a patent attorney) with a focus on intellectual property, commercialization, entrepreneurism and economic development.
 We anticipate bringing in guest lecturers with specific experience in areas such as intellectual property, business strategy, venture creation, and early-stage funding.
 These workshops will highlight the overview of the processes, outline expectations for each component, highlight the benefits of available resources, connect concepts to university wide metrics, and provide an overview of the broader ecosystem.